colelemahieu/PHSX815_Project2/README.md

 #### Step 2

 Pass the fair and unfair text files to Analysis.py, where "-input0 " specifies the fair file and "input1 " specifies the unfair file.
+This makes Log Likelihood Ratio plots among other things.

 For example: "python Analysis.py -input0 fair.txt -input1 unfair.txt"